 3. Increased sex drive

 Your libido changes throughout your menstrual cycle, thanks to hormonal fluctuations.
-While many women say their sex drive increases during ovulation, which is about two weeks before your period, others report feeling more turned on during their period.
+While many people say their sex drive increases during ovulation, which is about 2 weeks before your period, others report feeling more turned on during their period.

 4. Natural lubrication

-Another worry about having sex during your period is the risk of spreading a sexually transmitted infection (STI) like HIV or hepatitis.
-These viruses live in blood, and they can spread through contact with infected menstrual blood.
-Using condoms every time you have sex can reduce your risk of spreading or catching an STI.
+Another worry about having sex during your period is the risk of transmitting a sexually transmitted infection (STI), like hepatitis.
+This virus lives in blood and

-Using protection will also guard you against STIs.
-Not only can you catch an STI during your period, but you can also more easily transmit one to your partner because viruses like HIV live in menstrual blood.
+Using barrier methods, like condoms, help protect you against STIs.
+Not only can you contract an STI during your period, but you can also more easily transmit one to your partner.
+Some viruses, like hepatitis, live in menstrual blood.

 Here are a few tips to make period sex a more comfortable and less messy experience:

 - Be open and honest with your partner.
-Tell them how you feel about having sex during your period, and ask how they feel about it.
+Tell them how you feel about having sex during your period and ask how they feel about it too.
 If either of you is hesitant, talk about the reasons behind the discomfort.

 - If you have a tampon in, remove it before you start fooling around.